Warrin' Priests

 "Warrin' Priests" is a two-part episode of the American animated television series The Simpsons.
 Part One is the 19th episode of the thirty-first season and the 681st episode overall, having originally premiered on the Fox network in the United States on April 26, 2020, Part Two is the 20th episode of the thirty-first season and the 682nd episode overall, having premiered on May 3, 2020.
 The title "Warrin' Priests" refers to War and Peace by Leo Tolstoy.
-This marks the series' third two-parter following Season 6 and 7's "Who Shot Mr. Burns?" and Season 28's "The Great Phatsby".
+This marks the series' third two-parter following Season 6 and 7's "Who Shot Mr. Burns?" and Season 28's "The Great Phatsby."

 Both parts were written by Pete Holmes; part one was directed by Bob Anderson and part two by Matthew Nastuk.
 Holmes guest stars as preacher Bode Wright in both parts.

+In this episode, a new youth pastor becomes popular and replaces Reverend Lovejoy.
+As Ned fights the pastor's modern methods, the Lovejoys go to Michigan to learn why he left and came to Springfield.
+The episode received positive reviews.

 Plot

 Part One

 The First Church of Springfield is mostly empty as the service starts, with even the choir being late.
 Reverend Lovejoy unsuccessfully tries to get the congregation involved.
 Meanwhile, a young man named Bode Wright turns up in Springfield to apply for the job of youth minister after he saw an advert placed by Helen Lovejoy.
 Bode gets the job after a short interview, with Helen offering to let him stay with them, to Lovejoy's annoyance.

 The next church service, Lovejoy loses his voice completely.
-Bode then takes over as the pastor for the service and proves a hit with everyone including even Homer, singing "Amazing Grace" and getting the congregation involved, though Ned Flanders dislikes his modern methods.
+Bode then takes over as the pastor for the service and proves a hit with everyone, singing "Amazing Grace" and getting the congregation involved, though Ned Flanders dislikes his modern methods.
 As the services go on, more and more people turn up to the church, bringing the town into a full-blown religious revival, with many people turning back to religion.
 Lisa and Bode bond together over vegetarianism, science, Buddhism and jazz, and Bode even heals Homer and Marge's marriage problems.

 The church council votes to replace Lovejoy with Bode.
 Lovejoy and Helen then go to Traverse City, Michigan to dig up some dirt on Bode, and while there manage to find a newspaper article that could be Bode's downfall.